A Pilgrimage of Elevation for the 2017 Orange Wine Festival

 The winemakers and viticulturists of the Orange region, in Central Western NSW, regard altitude — and therefore many of the climatic conditions that they grow their grapes in — with an almost religious zeal.
 It’s hardly surprising when you think about.
 It is after all, the only Australian wine region — and, indeed, quite possibly the only wine region in the world — defined expressly by altitude.

-The ‘Pilgrimage of Elevation’ event on Sunday 15 October forms part of the 2017 Orange Wine Festival, and starts in the region’s first Prosecco block.
-Justin will explain the history of See Saw Wines and his vision for planting the prosecco varietal of grapes at the elevation of 700 metres above sea level in Block 15 of the See Saw Wines’ Annangrove vineyard.
+The ‘Pilgrimage of Elevation’ will start in the Orange region’s first Prosecco block, where Justin will explain the history of See Saw Wines and his vision for planting the prosecco varietal of grapes at the elevation of 700 metres above sea level in Block 15 of the See Saw Wines’ Annangrove vineyard.

 From the Annangrove vineyard, after we’ve feasted on antipasti washed down with prosecco, we will then move onto the organic See Saw Wines’ Springvale vineyard across the road and at a slightly higher elevation of 800 metres above sea level, to sample the organic white and red varietals that flourish here (including Sauvignon Blanc, Chardonnay, Merlot, Cabernet and Pinot Noir), before moving onto the beautiful Balmoral vineyard block at the highest elevation of 900 metres above sea level which boasts amazing views and full flavoured Shiraz, Merlot, Pinot Gris, and Gewurtztraminer, as well as Chardonnay, Sauvignon Blanc and Pinot Noir.